jangikim2/Hierarchical_Reinforcement_Learning/distributed_inverse-efficeint-hrl-sac_210127_tfp_bijectors.bijector_dataefficient_three_reflected_888_0420/README.md

 Code for performing Hierarchical RL based on the following publications:

-"Hierarchical Reinforcement Learning with OptimalLevel Synchronization based on a Deep GenerativeModel" by JaeYoon Kim, Junyu Xuan, Christy Liang, and Farookh Hussain.
+"Hierarchical Reinforcement Learning with OptimalLevel Synchronization based on a Deep GenerativeModel" by JaeYoon Kim, Junyu Xuan, Christy Liang, and Farookh Hussain (http://arxiv.org/abs/2107.08183).

 Requirements:
 * TensorFlow (see http://www.tensorflow.org for how to install/upgrade)